awsdocs/amazon-s3-userguide/doc_source/AuthUsingAcctOrUserCredentials.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. Create a new user with permissions limited to the services and actions that you want your code to have access to\.
-For more information about creating a new IAM user, see [Creating IAM Users \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console), and follow the instructions through step 8\.
+For more information about creating a new user, see [Creating IAM users \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console), and follow the instructions through step 8\.

 1. Choose **Download \.csv** to save a local copy of your AWS credentials\.